dustinheisey/Past-Design-Systems/sites/portfolio/templates/posts/harnessing-the-power-of-the-storybrand-framework.md

 - **Guide:** The brand steps in as the guide, providing the protagonist with the tools and advice they need to surmount their challenges.
 This role of the guide is pivotal in the journey of the hero.

 - **Plan:** The guide proposes a plan to solve the protagonist's problem.
 This could be your products, services, or a specific process that your customers need to follow.
-It's crucial that this plan is simple and easy to understand, eliminating any potential barriers to action.
+It's crucial that this plan is simple, eliminating any potential barriers to action.

 - **Call to Action:** This is the juncture where you spur the protagonist to take action.
 A strong call to action is clear, direct, and compelling, leaving no room for ambiguity.